butian1113/hello-world/README.md

 # hello-world
 a great programming
-I am a new one for code, it is interesting and always pushing me to find something new.
+I am a new guy for code, it is interesting and always pushing me to find something new.